taw00/howto/howto-dashes.md

 HTML- and Markdown-Formatted Documents
 --------------------------------------

 If you are creating an HTML- or Markdown-formatted document, a common method for inserting a special character is through the use of HTML ASCII or Unicode escape codes in the text.
-A few of these even have human-readable entity names: `&minus;`, `&ndash;`, and `&mdash;`.
+A few of these even have human-readable-ish entity names: `&minus;`, `&ndash;`, and `&mdash;`.
 And even `&horbar;`.

 For example, this document was originally written in the Markdown format.
 It is very common to input these characters as HTML `&` escape codes, but I generally prefer to input the hyphen and em dashes directly from the keyboard.
 One great advantage of the escape codes, though, is that they eliminate ambiguity (the minus, hyphen, and en dash can look very similar).